grepdisc/kindfools/_pages/writeon.md

 - Tuesday, October 1, 2024 WRITE ON at the Women's Empowerment group at the BURC
 - Thursday, October 3rd WRITE ON at [Rise of WNY](http://riseofwny.org/)
 - Tuesday, October 15th WRITE ON at [Indigo House](http://indigohousebuffalo.com/)
+- Saturday, October 19th WRITE ON!: Imagining 1412 Jefferson Avenue - a collaboration with the Justice for Geraldine and Martin Campaign